reach2deep/starterapi/src/starterkit.API/docs/api-development-guide.md

 ## Example Implementation Review
 Using our Permission Management implementation as an example:

+### Module Organization ❌ [7/10]
+- Feature module structure exists but not consistently applied
+- Controller not in proper module folder (-2)
+- Repository interface not in feature module folder (-1)

 ### Core Layer ✅ [23/25]
 - Entity properly defined in Core layer
 - Repository interface with all necessary methods